Published: December 17th 2012November 1st 2011

 Lincoln is amazingly well preserved, and looks much like it did during the war.

-reached the area in 1899, it bypassed Lincoln and most residents moved away.
+When a railroad reached the area in 1899, it bypassed Lincoln and most residents moved away.

 Ironically, that authenticity makes the place look underwhelming to modern visitors.